7 July 2026 - 21 February 2027

 A unique visual record

-Alongside his vivid sketches are more than 100 objects, including uniforms, photographs, lithographs, medals and archival material.
-Highlights include the Victoria Cross awarded to Sepoy Khudadad Khan, the first soldier from the Indian subcontinent to receive the award.
+Exhibited alongside his vivid sketches are uniforms, photographs, archives and medals.
+Highlights include the Victoria Crosses awarded to Lieutenant Frank de Pass, the first Jewish recipient, and Sepoy Khudadad Khan, who was both the first Muslim and the first soldier from the Indian subcontinent to receive the award.

 The exhibition also features interactive displays, including extracts from the diary of Jemadar Kirpal Singh of the 34th Sikh Pioneers, read in Punjabi by his grandson, Dr Gurpreet Singh.